hwanggu-corgi/hwanggu-log/README.md

 ### October 12th, 2020

-1. Worked on assignment 1b, CSC 369
+1. Worked on assignment 1  - `Creating a file system using FUSE`, CSC 369
     - Worked on setting up tests for setup_superblock
     - Worked on correcting a1fs_mkdir
     - Worked on correcting update_inode_block() version 1 in a1fs_mkdir

 ### October 11th, 2020

-1. Worked on assignment 1b, CSC 369
+1. Worked on assignment 1  - `Creating a file system using FUSE`, CSC 369
     - Worked on correcting a1fs_mkdi
     - Worked on correcting update_inode_block() version 1 in a1fs_mkdir
     - Completed setting up hwanggu-corgi/assignment-1 on virtual machine
     - Completed on getting the starting files to work for debugging

 ### October 10th, 2020
-1. Worked on assignment 1b, CSC 369
+1. Worked on assignment 1  - `Creating a file system using FUSE`, CSC 369
     - Completed get_free_inode() version 1 in a1fs_mkdir
     - Completed installing USB extension in VirtualBox following this [link](https://www.tecmint.com/enable-usb-in-virtualbox/)